abikaki/awesome-speech-emotion-recognition/README.md

 <p>

-This repository consists of a curated lst of resources related to the field of emotion recognition.
+This repository consists of a curated list of resources related to emotion recognition.

 It serves as a comprehensive guide for researchers, developers, and enthusiasts interested in understanding and advancing the technologies behind detecting emotions with a primary focus on audio, while also extending to the integration of visual data.